 “Oh where shall I my true love find?

 Tell me ye jovial sailors, tell me true

 If my sweet William sails among the crew.”

 It’s thought that English colonists carried the song from the old world to the new one.
 They were probably reminded of the poem by the flower’s dark centre (which does look black under some light conditions) surrounded by the contrasting and beautiful yellow or orange petals.

-- Growing black-eyed Susan from South Dakota State University Extension
+- Information about both species of black-eyes Susans from South Dakota State University Extension

 - The “Black-Eyed Susan” poem and song from Mainly Norfolk (an English folk song website)